Learn many different ways to make Cricut Christmas ornaments. Get inspired by this list of over 25 ornaments to make with a Cricut!

 Let that layer dry for another 20 minutes or so.
 Then I applied a layer of Triple Thick on top since I think it’s a little better sealer, but you can also use another layer of Mod Podge to seal it.

-I stuck my weeding tool into the hold to open it up so the Mod Podge didn’t seal it.
+I stuck my weeding tool into the hole at the top of the ornament to open it up so the Mod Podge didn’t seal it.
 Then let the ornament fully dry.

 How to Make Ornaments with a Cricut

 I found all of the images I am using in Cricut Access.
-If you don’t have Access you can purchase individual images or find some free SVG files on the internet or browse through my free SVG file library.
+If you don’t have Access you can purchase individual images or find some free SVG files on the internet or browse through my free SVG file library where I have a ton including Mom SVGs, blessed SVG files, and faith SVGs.
 (I also have a lot of Christmas SVG files in my subscriber section, so make sure to subscribe!)

 I just typed in Christmas in the images search bar and found images and sayings I wanted to use.